HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Fix the Vaillant F75 Fault Code on Vaillant Boiler: What Causes It?

 The F75 fault code is one of the most common Vaillant boiler problems.
-The EcoTec Plus and Eco Pro 28 boilers are the most likely to display this fault.
+And, the EcoTec Plus and Eco Pro 28 boilers are the most likely to display this fault.

 If you have the manufacturers’ manual to hand from Vaillant, you’ll see that the Vaillant F75 boiler fault code will relate to the following: